marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   a buffer is assigned to point at a buffer with a size that is not a multiple of ``sizeof (*pointer)``.

-  See https://cwe.mitre.org/data/definitions/131.htmlCWE-131: Incorrect Calculation of Buffer Size.
+  See `CWE-131: Incorrect Calculation of Buffer Size <https://cwe.mitre.org/data/definitions/131.html>`_.

 .. option:: -Wanalyzer-allocation-size